Run surveys. Get insights. Unlock growth.

 Image source

-Best survey tools like Survicate allow you to add personalization tags and embed a survey in an email to make the survey easy to respond to.
+Best survey tools, like Survicate, allow you to add personalization tags and embed a survey in an email to make it easy to respond to.
 They enable sending personalized NPS surveys at scale.

 2. Ask targetted and personalized questions